veghl/anemia/README.md

 - To achieve higher accuracy, the dataset was oversampled with the SMOTE algorithm.

-### For more information, please read the following article:
+### For more information, please read the following journal paper:
 *will be added later, currently in press*